What’s new?

 Jewish Heritage Walking Tours In Budapest

-But Jewish history–and the way it’s depicted–is complicated in Budapest, so finding a tour guide that is extremely educated on the topic is vital.
 Timea Tarjani, a Budapest local and descendant of Hungarian Holocaust survivors, offers the best Jewish walking tour in Budapest.
-Not only is she knowledgeable about Budapest’s Jewish history, infusing her own family’s stories into the history, but she can also speak to the current community in Budapest, which has undergone great changes over the last century in the latest revival with the largest Central and Eastern European Jewish community living in the city.
+Not only is she knowledgeable about Budapest’s Jewish history, infusing her own family’s stories, but she is also connected to the current Jewish community in Budapest.
+Due to the latest revival, the city has undergone significant changes and now has the largest Jewish community in all of Central and Eastern Europe.

 Share this post: